Interview about the role of feedback in validating a startup concept, working through challenges, growing your client base and targeting customers.

 What we say "coworking", most people first think about freelancers, entrepreneurs, startups and tech organizations.
 It is true that some of the first flex workspaces were hackerspaces.
 Brad Neuberg coined the word coworking in 2005 to mean freelancers and other entrepreneurs coming together in flexible communities.

 As the coworking trend has grown, more and more people are recognizing the benefits of coworking and striving to take advantage of what it offers.
 Even enterprise companies are leasing sections and whole buildings from coworking companies to take advantage of what they offer.
 Some of these companies include:

 From this list, it looks like only tech companies are jumping on the trend.
 In truth, professionals in all sorts of different fields are finding benefits in flex offices that are tweaked to meet their unique needs.
-In all theses cases, success lies in specialization.
+In all these cases, success lies in specialization.

 Mental Health Professionals

 At SonderCenters, health professionals in various forms get the benefits of working in a professional environment without the extra cost and hassle of starting or joining a practice.
-Some of the professionals who enjoy working as individually-licensed practitioners at SonderCenters include, mental health therapists, massage therapists, physical therapists, nurses, doctors, dietitians and more.
+Some of the professionals who enjoy working as individually licensed practitioners at SonderCenters include mental health therapists, massage therapists, physical therapists, nurses, doctors, dietitians, and more.